EDUCATION

 7. Union University

 Union University offers a 16-month graduate nursing education curriculum for professional nurses to gain academic preparation as a Nurse Practitioner.
-Available online as well as the three physical locations, this program prepares the graduate for advanced professional nursing practice with specific functional and clinical abilities.
+Available online and at three physical locations, this program prepares the graduate for advanced professional nursing practice with specific functional and clinical abilities.

 • Degree Awarded: MSN